HalvorCappelenWik/INF102_Mandatory1/svar.md

 1. Select the closest available robots for a job.
 I.e. same as in closesStrategy.
 2. Then I arrange the backlog such that the job with the lowest distance to the available robots is first in the queue.
-3. Move available robots that are waiting for a new job to the average location of executed jobs.
-   I implemented this but saw that it did not improve the performance so i commented out the code.
+3. In MoveAvailableRobots i first implemented so that the available robots would move to the average location of executed jobs. but this did not improve performance.
+Then i implemented that robots should move to a random location of the executed jobs. in some cases this does improve performance and i beat 5/6 inputs, but not regularly.
 4. I think the better approach would be to implement the geometric median and then move the robots according to this.
    But did not have time to implement this.
 Or move the robots according to k-means clustering.